thechetan9/assignments-fullstack/candidate-chatbot/README.md

 ## Technical Decisions and Tradeoffs

 - **React Context API vs Redux**: Used Context API for simplicity, though Redux would offer better scalability for larger applications
-- **Simulated LLM vs Real API**: Used a simulated LLM for demo purposes to avoid API costs and dependencies
+- **Google Gemini API vs OpenAI**: Used Gemini for its strong performance in structured data extraction
 - **In-memory Storage vs Database**: Used in-memory storage for simplicity, though a real application would use a database
-- **Simple Pattern Matching vs NLP**: Used simple pattern matching for extraction, though a real application would use more sophisticated NLP
+- **Confidence-based Extraction vs Rule-based**: Used confidence scores to determine which information to keep, allowing for more flexible extraction

 ## Setup Instructions